WolfireGames/overgrowth/CONTRIBUTING.md

 ## How We’re Organized

-The project has a group of trusted maintainers who run the project, and together they have the final say in decisions.
-They are listed [SOMEWHERE].
+The project has a group of trusted maintainers who run the project, together they have the final say in decisions.
+They are‥

+- [@akien-mga]
+- [@Conan-Kudo]
+- [@kavika13]

 ## Code of Conduct